The Banking Regulation Review: United Kingdom

 In addition to the Pillar 1 requirements, banks must hold capital against risks not adequately captured under the Pillar 1 regime (referred to as Pillar 2A) and in respect of the following regulatory capital buffers:

-- the PRA buffer (also referred to as Pillar 2B), which takes account of a bank's ability to withstand a severe stress scenario, any perceived deficiencies in its risk management and governance framework, and any other information deemed relevant by the PRA.
+- the PRA buffer (also referred to as Pillar 2B), which is set by the PRA and takes account of a bank's ability to withstand a severe stress scenario, any perceived deficiencies in its risk management and governance framework, and any other information deemed relevant by the PRA.

-UK banks must meet the Pillar 2A requirement with at least 56 per cent CET1 capital, while both the CRD IV combined buffer and the PRA buffer must be met exclusively with CET1 capital.
+UK banks must meet the Pillar 2A requirement with at least 56 per cent CET1 capital, while both the combined buffer and the PRA buffer must be met exclusively with CET1 capital.
 In practice, UK banks therefore need to maintain a CET1 capital ratio significantly in excess of the minimum 4.5 per cent CET1 ratio.
+While both the combined buffer and the PRA buffer are available to UK banks in times of stress, the PRA has the power to restrict the payment of distributions (in the form of dividends, coupons and staff bonuses) by UK banks if the combined buffer is breached.

-Under the CRR, a UK bank must maintain a liquidity buffer equal to at least 100 per cent of its anticipated net liquidity outflows over a 30-calendar-day stress period.
-This will be supplemented by a binding net stable funding ratio requirement to be introduced in the CRR by the Banking Reform Package from 28 June 2021.
-It remains unclear whether and on what terms the UK government will decide to apply this to UK banks.
+Under the UK CRR, a UK bank must maintain a liquidity buffer equal to at least 100 per cent of its anticipated net liquidity outflows over a 30-calendar-day stress period and ensure that long-term obligations are adequately met with a diversity of stable funding instruments under both normal and stressed conditions.

 Liquidity requirements apply on a solo and consolidated basis.
-The PRA can waive the application of the requirements on a solo basis, but is unlikely to do so other than in relation to (sub-)groups of institutions authorised in the UK.
+The PRA can waive the application of the requirements on a solo basis in relation to (sub-)groups of institutions authorised in the UK.
 UK banks are, therefore, generally not able to rely on liquidity from non-UK subsidiaries to satisfy UK liquidity requirements.

-The UK leverage ratio framework, which applies to UK banks and building societies that have retail deposits equal to or greater than £50 billion, includes a minimum leverage ratio requirement of 3.25 per cent, a countercyclical leverage ratio buffer set at 35 per cent of the firm's countercyclical buffer, and, for UK global systemically important banks (G-SIBs) and domestic systemically important banks, an institution-specific supplementary leverage ratio buffer.
+At present, only UK banks and building societies that have retail deposits equal to or greater than £50 billion are subject to a binding leverage ratio requirement.
+This is set at 3.25 per cent and also includes a countercyclical leverage ratio buffer set at 35 per cent of the institution-specific countercyclical buffer, and, for UK global systemically important banks (G-SIBs) and domestic systemically important banks (D-SIBs), an institution-specific supplementary leverage ratio buffer.

 v Recovery and resolution

 The Bank of England is the UK's resolution authority.
-Its resolution powers are derived from the Banking Act, which first introduced the 'special resolution regime' for UK banks in the immediate aftermath of the financial crisis of 2007–2009, and has subsequently been updated to give effect to the resolution regime under the BRRD.
+Its resolution powers are derived from the Banking Act, which first introduced the 'special resolution regime' for UK banks in the immediate aftermath of the financial crisis of 2007 to 2009, and was subsequently updated to give effect to the resolution regime under the EU Bank Recovery and Resolution Directive (BRRD).5

 Conduct of business